 - Score is publicly acknowledged in 10U.
 While there is no automatic penalty for teams that beat an opponent by more than five goals, good sportsmanship is still paramount (in fact, it’s one of the six core AYSO philosophies).
 Coaches must be prepared with innovative ways to keep the score close while still challenging their players and being respectful of the opposing team.
 To ensure no more than a 5-goal margin, coaches should begin to pull back PRIOR to reaching that margin.
 Coaches are encouraged to review the document “How to Prevent a Blow-out” on the website and to consult with the Regional Coach Administrator for suggestions on how to achieve a result that is both challenging and respectful.
 Egregious blow-outs that show a lack of sportsmanship may result in penalties against the offending teams.

-- The Build-out Line.
-Please refer to Area 1P Video at: https://www.youtube.com/watch?v=sY408eOnAW4 The BOL shall be placed across the field equidistant between the top of the penalty area and the halfway line.
+- The build out line shall be placed across the field equidistant between the top of the penalty area and the halfway line.
 The opposing team must retreat/move back behind the build out line for a goal kick or when the goalkeeper has possession of the ball.
 The build out line shall be used as the line to determine offside (not the halfway line).
 See the Referees tab on the Region 20 website for additional information about this rule.

 Referees should briefly explain any infringements to ALL the players and help players with instructions.
 They are the teachers on the field – and should encourage proper play and sporting behavior.
 Every effort should be made to keep the game moving and free from stoppages for doubtful infractions.
 Let them play and enjoy.